cinole/cinole/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: <a href="https://chillwithsu.com/">chillwithsu.com</a>
 ## Quote of the day:
-<em>&quot;There is a cosmic law which says that every satisfaction must be paid for with a dissatisfaction.&quot;</em> <br>
+<em>&quot;People are weird.
+When we find someone with weirdness that is compatible with ours, we team up and call it love.&quot;</em> <br>
-— G.I.
-Gurdjieff
+— Dr. Seuss

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>